A local's guide to Paris - Andreas Karapanos - Citimarks

 Citimarks: When was the moment you realized that you want to dedicate yourself to cooking?

-Andreas Karapanos: It was during my military service.
-On the first day, an officer called all soldiers to charge us with missions, depending on our backgrounds.
-When they asked us if there were any cooks, something pushed me to step in front of the line and shout “Me!”.
-I knew nothing about cooking.
+Andreas Karapanos: It happened during my military service.
+On the first day, an officer called all the soldiers to assign missions based on our backgrounds.
+When they asked if there were any cooks, something compelled me to step forward and shout, "Me!"
+The truth was, I knew nothing about cooking.

 What are the restaurants that your audacious spirit took you to?

-A year later, with the same determination, I showed up in another restaurant, asking to speak with the chef.
-Although annoyed for taking him out of the kitchen at dinner time, he offered me a job opportunity.
-My work was appreciated there, and soon I was offered a position at the award-winning Hakkasan London and at Daniel Boulud’s three Michelin-starred restaurant at Mandarin Oriental London.
-At Boulud’s, I adopted their strictness in using only top-quality, fresh ingredients: I started paying more attention to raw material and wanted to further explore the alchemy between ingredients, flavors, and textures.
+A year later, with the same determination, I approached another restaurant and asked to speak with the chef.
+Despite annoying him by taking him out of the kitchen during dinner service, he offered me a job opportunity.
+My work was well-received, leading to a position at the award-winning Hakkasan London and Daniel Boulud’s three Michelin-starred restaurant at Mandarin Oriental London.
+At Boulud’s, I embraced their commitment to using only top-quality, fresh ingredients, sparking my increased attention to raw materials and a desire to delve deeper into the alchemy between ingredients, flavors, and textures.

-I therefore decided to focus on the best gastronomic restaurants and sent my résumé countless times to the team of Joël Robuchon that I had always admired.
-My persistence paid off and managed to get a position in his Atelier.
-At the end of an intensive two-year experience, I moved to L’Abeille of the Hotel Shangri-La, another two-starred restaurant, under the supervision of Christophe Moret.
-My mind was blown by the quality of their vegetables; tomatoes smelled deliciously from afar!
-Later on, under the guidance of Alain Ducasse -Moret’s mentor- at the Plaza Athénée, I have learned that "less is more".
+Driven by this passion, I decided to concentrate on the finest gastronomic restaurants and sent my résumé countless times to the team of Joël Robuchon, whom I had always admired.
+My persistence paid off, securing a position in his Atelier.
+After an intensive two-year experience, I moved to L’Abeille at the Hotel Shangri-La, another two-starred restaurant, under the supervision of Christophe Moret.
+The quality of their vegetables, especially the delicious aroma of tomatoes, left a lasting impression on me.
+Later, under the guidance of Alain Ducasse, Moret's mentor, at the Plaza Athénée, I learned the principle that "less is more."

 Eminent French chef, Alain Ducasse.